 Höegh Autoliners recognized for excellence in the maritime sector – wins important award

-When the India Maritime Awards 2022 was held recently, Höegh Autoliners was awarded Best Shipping Line of the year within the RORO Category for sustained year on year growth, customer appreciation and innovative solutions within the High & Heavy, Breakbulk and Project Cargo segments.
+When the India Maritime Awards 2022 was held recently, Höegh Autoliners was awarded Best Shipping Line of the Year within the RORO Category for sustained year-on-year growth, customer appreciation and innovative solutions within the High and heavy, Breakbulk and Project Cargo segments.